mccoderpy/discord.py-with-message-components/docs/api/events.rst

 .. function:: on_selection_select(interaction, select_menu)

-    Called when a :class:`SelectMenu`, that is attached to a :class:`Message` **wich is in the internal cache**, is used.
+    Called when a :class:`SelectMenu`, that is attached to a :class:`Message` **which is in the internal cache**, is used.

     .. note::
         In general it is more efficient to use :func:`~Client.on_select`/:func:`ext.commands.Cog.on_select` instead of this and :func:`on_raw_selection_select` to make a callback for select menus

     :param interaction: The Interaction-object with all his attributes and methods to respond to the interaction
     :type interaction: :class:`~discord.ComponentInteraction`
-    :param select_menu: The :class:`SelectMenu` but with the :attr:`SelectMenu.values` set wich contains a list of the selected :attr:`~SelectMenu.options`. (this is also available under :attr:`discord.ComponentInteraction.component`).
+    :param select_menu: The :class:`SelectMenu` but with the :attr:`SelectMenu.values` set which contains a list of the selected :attr:`~SelectMenu.options`. (this is also available under :attr:`discord.ComponentInteraction.component`).
     :type select_menu: :class:`SelectMenu`

 .. function:: on_raw_selection_select(interaction, select_menu)